e2nIEE/pandapower/doc/gridequivalent/gridequivalent_example.rst

 Define Grid Areas
 --------------------------------------------------
 The created network is shown below.
-Assuming that, it is divided into two subsystems.
-The buses (red) [0, 3, 4, 8] belong to the internal subsystem, which should be remained, and the external subsystem consists of buses (green) [1, 2, 5, 6, 7] that are going to be reduced.
-The boundary buses are [4, 8] belonging to the internal subsystem.
+Assuming that the buses (red) [0, 3, 4, 8] belong to the internal subsystem which should be remained, and the external subsystem consists of buses (green) [1, 2, 5, 6, 7] that are going to be reduced.
+The boundary buses [4, 8] are belonging to the internal subsystem.

 .. image:: /pics/gridequivalent/full_case9.png
 	:width: 42em